zenyds/ZenBotz.py/README.md

 also change the token in the code for your bot its at the bottom

 theres also ai you have to set the channel

+you will also have to have the packages install that are needed